 There are three avenues a student can take:

-For more information about the program, download the Career & College Promise Guidelines (PDF)
+For more information about the program, download the Curriculum Procedures Reference Manual.

 There are 58 Community Colleges in NC.
 Vist the NC Community College resource website to learn more about how the community college system implements Career & College Promise.
 Use the NC Community Colleges website to locate your local community college, and explore their Career & College Promise offerings.